grammatek/g2p-thrax/README.md

 The tool is used as a command-line tool and possible word inputs are either via command line option or via file input.

+Most of the source code is blatently copied from the Thrax project of (...?) subdirectory and has been adapted to support word lists provided by command-line argument `--word_file`, and also to be easily compilable.

 # Prerequisites
 ## OpenFST + Thrax